Luke-Byrne-MEng/ACES/README.md

 # ACES
 2020/2021 GCU Masters project for Luke Byrne, Ryan Walker, Mateo Alvares, Jamie Hardie, and Kamil Shabkhez.

-The ACES (Automated Colaborative Exploration Swarm) system is a comprehensive multi-robot mapping system that uses cutting edge CSLAM and swarm navigation methods.
+The ACES (Automated Colaborative Exploration Swarm) system is a comprehensive multi-robot mapping system that uses modern edge CSLAM and swarm navigation methods.
 This system is modeled and simulated in the Gazebo environment, and uses the ROS middleware.

 **This project is still in development, and therefore further documentation will be coming.**

-This project has been developed and optimised for **Ubuntu 20.04** with **ROS Noetic**.
+This project has been developed and optimised for **Ubuntu 18.04** with **ROS Melodic**.
 However it should be simple to edit the install script to use other distros and ROS versions.

 ## Table of Contents